qua-platform/qua-libs/Quantum Control Applications/1.0 Single Fixed Transmon/Use Case 1 - Schuster Lab - Qubit Frequency Tracking/README.md

 <img src="https://latex.codecogs.com/svg.image?\mathcal{P}(e)\sim&space;\exp\left(-\frac{\tau}{T_{2}}\right)\left(\frac{1&plus;\cos\text{(2\ensuremath{\pi}\ensuremath{\Delta}\ensuremath{\tau}&plus;\ensuremath{\phi})}}{2}\right)&space;" />

-The parameter Delta is determining the oscillations frequency, and it is the shift of the drive from the real resonance frquency of the qubit (assuming the frequency of the qubit is constant during the measurement).
+The parameter Delta determines the oscillation frequency, and it is the shift of the drive from the real resonance frquency of the qubit (assuming the frequency of the qubit is constant during the measurement).
 Since we are introducing a shift of `f_ref` WRT to resonance, we expect the first peak to be found at `1/f_ref` (red star in the plot below).
 In practice, we get the red star in `1/Delta = 1/(fref-drift)' due to a drift in the resonance frequency of the qubit before we started the experiment.

 ![td_ramsey0](td_ramsey0.png)